 It is noteworthy that the SBB also integrates business partners with whom they work only temporarily at project level.
 Once a specified number of call-off orders have been executed over a certain period, the supplier is integrated into the digital process in order to ensure the efficiency of the project.

 Once the relationship to a supplier has taken on a certain regularity, the process can be switched to be processed electronically.
-It is an important objective for us to optimize all business transactions with regular data exchange in this way – even when the cooperation is clearly time limited.
+It is an important objective for us to optimize all business transactions with regular data exchange in this way – even when the collaboration is clearly time limited.

 Georg Spring, Head of Strategic Purchasing of Replacement Parts at SBB